Psalm 6 – A Confident Answer to an Agonized Plea

 i.
 “So we may pray that the chastisements of our gracious God, if they may not be entirely removed, may at least be sweetened by the consciousness that they are ‘not in anger, but in his dear covenant love.’”
 (Spurgeon)

 b.
-My soul also is greatly troubled: David knew the trial of spiritual weakness and pain.
+My soul also is greatly troubled: David knew the trials of spiritual weakness and pain.
 The difficulty of these trials drove David to seek mercy from God.

 i.
 David seems to smart under the result of his sin, more than the sin itself.
 Ideally, we are all terribly grieved by sin itself, but there is something to be said for confession and humility for the sake of the result of our sins.